gnrtd/medical_assistance_public/README.md

 <details>
 <summary><strong>Click to expand pipeline phases</strong></summary>

-##(creation of Public version is in process 🛠️, original version (1st step) was launched on March 2025, tested and works properly)
+#Creation of Public version is in process 🛠️, original version (1st step) was launched on March 2025, tested and works properly

 ### **3-step-process-pipeline**